azimuth-cloud/azimuth-config/docs/configuration/13-access-control.md

 In particular, the precedence order means that, for example:

-  * A tenancy whose name matches the `allow-regex` but whose ID is in the `deny-list` is denied access.
+  * A tenancy whose name matches the `allow-regex` but whose ID is in the `deny-list` is not able to use the platform type.
-  * Similarly, a tenancy whose name matches the `deny-regex` but whose ID is in the `allow-list` is allowed access.
+  * Similarly, a tenancy whose name matches the `deny-regex` but whose ID is in the `allow-list` is allowed to use the platform type.
-  * A tenancy whose ID is in both the `allow-list` and `deny-list` is denied access.
+  * A tenancy whose ID is in both the `allow-list` and `deny-list` is not allowed to use the platform type.

 !!! warning  "No annotations means allow"